Debarchan1994/Bucketizer_dynamic/README.md

-This function is used to bucketize a column as per you need and add the bucketized values as additional columns to your existing
+This function is used to bucketize a column as per your need and add the bucketized values as additional columns to your existing
-        dataframe.Also you don't have to worry about the number the columns you want to bucketize, this function can bucketize as many columns as you want, you just have to pass the names of the columns with the bucketization ranges into the inputCols paramter as a dictionary with the name of the input columns as key and the necessary ranges in the form of tuple or list for the bucket size as the value.
+        Spark dataframe.Also you don't have to worry about the number the columns you want to bucketize, this function can bucketize as many columns as you want, you just have to pass the names of the columns with the bucketization ranges into the inputCols paramter as a dictionary with the name of the input columns as key and the necessary ranges in the form of tuple or list for the bucket size as the value.
 For example inputCols = {'my_column' : (0,100,10)} or {'my_column' : [0,10,100,200,500,1000]}